 However, over the years I have grown so much in my determination and organization when it comes to meal planning.
 I feel like I’m ready to share my secrets so that hopefully you can also get to that place of feeling great about what you’re feeding your family!

 (Download your free PDF file here)

 The #1 thing you need to remember is to KEEP IT SIMPLE!

 Yeah, we’ve all seen that mom blogger who has 5-course meals for all three meals every day.

 If you are extremely wealthy and have no life, or just REALLY love cooking, then hey – go for it!

 But if you’re like me, that is only going to overwhelm you.
 Start small!

 The thing that overwhelmed me the most when I started meal planning was the expectation of myself that I was going to need a different, exciting meal for every night.
 But that was just way too overwhelming!

-If you have 4-7 different healthy, balanced, easy meals that you love – learn how to make them well.
+If you have 5-10 different healthy, balanced, easy meals that you love – learn how to make them well.
 Meal prep them and stick them in your freezer.
-Keep the ingredients around.
 Your family won’t mind eating the same meal 2-3 times a month.

 Make a few goals that are really important to you.